Ashe-Gebre/cs477/Lab6/lab.md

-# This is a solution for LAB 5 assignment solutions.
+# This is a solution for LAB 6 assignment solutions.

 ### The client and the server side folders with their js, css and html files are attached.
+### The login is added on top of Lab 5 here